 Terms and Privacy •

-|If you are doing email marketing you know that one of the major concern is to overcome spam filters, spam traps and anti-spam laws.|
+|If you are doing email marketing you know that one of the major concern is to overcome spam filters, spam traps, and anti-spam laws.|

-Indeed the ISP (internet service provider) are doing everything to fight against spammers however marketers like us get collateral damage and struggle to reach the recipient’s inbox.
+Indeed the ISP (internet service provider) is doing everything to fight against spammers however marketers like us get collateral damage and struggle to reach the recipient’s inbox.
 A research conducted by ReturnPath reveal only 80% of email sent to reach the inboxes.
 How is possible?
 Well, there are many reasons but it surely does make an impact on the sender's reputation and email deliverability.